PetraLee2019/DMA-Sales-Data-Analysis/README.md

 group by  b.name,sum_amount/transaction_count
 order by sum_amount/transaction_count desc

-3.For each DMA, calculate the average, lowest, and highest sales.amount for the month of January 2019.
+3. For each DMA, calculate the average, lowest, and highest sales.amount for the month of January 2019.
 List the name (not the id), average sales amount, minimum sales amount, and maximum sales amount for each DMA.

 - select name, avg(amount),min(amount),max(amount)